mHossain31/Air-Pollution-ML-SUMO/README.md

 - **Mohammed Y Hossein**

 ## License
-This project is licensed under the MIT License.
+This project is licensed under New York Institute of Technology.
+- Engineering & Computing Sciences